IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_segments_info.rst

     The number of records to retrieve.
 By default, the list operation return the first 10 records.
 To retrieve different set of records, use `limit` with `offset` to page through the available records.

-  tags (False, str, None)
-    Filter the resources to be returned based on the associated tags.

-  expand (False, bool, None)
-    If set to `true`, returns expanded view of the resource details.

   total_count (False, int, None)
     Total number of records.